22 Best Books on Biomolecules

 3."Biochemistry" by L Stryer

-“Biochemistry” Book Review: This Book is for biochemistry students.
-It covers topics like aqua solutions, thermodynamics principles, amino acids, and nucleic acids.
-It also covers techniques of protein and nucleic acid purification, the covalent structure of proteins and nucleic acids, the three-dimensional structure of proteins, and protein folding dynamics. mechanism of enzyme action and metabolism topics are also briefly covered.
+“Biochemistry” Book Review: This book is designed specifically for biochemistry students, and it covers a range of topics including aqua solutions, thermodynamics principles, amino acids, and nucleic acids.
+It also provides detailed coverage of techniques for protein and nucleic acid purification, the covalent structure of proteins and nucleic acids, the three-dimensional structure of proteins, and protein folding dynamics.
+Additionally, the book touches on the mechanisms of enzyme action and metabolism, although these topics are not explored in great depth.

 4."Biochemistry" by V Voet and J G Voet